bagrinsergiu/BitBlox-KB/integrations/third/mailchimp/index.rst

 	    |mailchimp-continue-account|

-7. Select the MailChimp list you want to send to and click **Continue**
+7. Select a MailChimp list for form submission and click **Continue**

 	.. class:: screenshot